tbartel74/Vigil-Guard/docs/ARCHITECTURE.md

 **Rationale:**

-If the NLP model detects an attack with very high confidence, but the weighted score is low (possibly due to low heuristic/semantic scores), boost to at least 65 to ensure BLOCK decision.
+If the LLM Safety Engine detects an attack with very high confidence, but the weighted score is low (possibly due to low heuristic/semantic scores), boost to at least 65 to ensure BLOCK decision.

 **Example:**